dividedbyzeroco/warp-server/readme.md

 ### Updating Migrations

-To update an Migration, execute a PUT request to:
+To update a Migration, execute a PUT request to:

 `/migrations/{ID}`